jakeleyhr/GetVISTA/README.md

 Coordinates saved to chicken_gdf5_20.1513813-1588758.annotation.txt DNA sequence saved to chicken_gdf5_20.1513813-1588758.fasta.txt
 ```
 The inclusion of the **-fw** argument caused the human and mouse strand directions to be automatically flipped such that in all 3 species, Gdf5 is output in the same (forward) strand.
-This is particularly useful in conjection with the input of multiple species, as the same gene will often be annotated on different strands in assemblies from different species, and for sequence alignment a common orientation is essential.
+This is particularly useful in conjunction with the input of multiple species, as the same gene will often be annotated on different strands in assemblies from different species, and for sequence alignment a common orientation is essential.
 ## -flank
 Finally, the last option for specifying the sequence region is **-flank**.
-Adding this argument causes the module to pause after printing the list of genes in the specified sequence region, and prompts the user to input two genes names from this list.
-These two genes are then used to define the boundaries of a new sequence region, wherupon the module reruns to extract the feature coordinates and fasta sequence corresponding to this new region. **-flank** can be used in two modes: **-flank in** includes the two genes within the boundaries, such that the new sequence begins at the first base of the first gene and ends at the last base of the second gene (read left toright along the forward strand), while **-flank ex** excludes these genes, such that the new sequence begins immediately after the first gene, and ends immediately prior to the second gene.
-For example, imagine engene is run with Gene X as an input and **-sa 100000 -ea 100000** so the region includes Gene V, Gene W, Gene X, Gene Y,and Gene Z. When the **-flank in** argument is included and Gene W and Gene Y are entered at the prompt, the new sequence includes Genes W, X, and Y, and the intergenic sequences between them.
-On the other hand, when the **-flank ex** argument is used and Gene W and Gene Y are entered at the prompt, the new sequence only includes Gene X and the intergenic sequences either side of it.
+Adding this argument causes the module to pause after printing the list of genes in the specified sequence region, and prompts the user to input two gene names from this list.
+These two genes are then used to define the boundaries of a new sequence region, whereupon the module reruns to extract the feature coordinates and fasta sequence corresponding to this new region. **-flank** can be used in two modes: **-flank in** includes the two genes within the boundaries, such that the new sequence begins at the first base of the first gene and ends at the last base of the second gene (read left to right along the forward strand), while **-flank ex** excludes these genes, such that the new sequence begins immediately after the first gene, and ends immediately before the second gene.
+For example, imagine engene is run with Gene C as an input and **-sa 100000 -ea 100000** so the region includes Gene A, Gene B, Gene C, Gene D, and Gene E. When the **-flank in** argument is included and Gene B and Gene D are entered at the prompt, the new sequence includes just Genes B, C, and D, and the two intergenic sequences between them.
+On the other hand, when the **-flank ex** argument is used and Gene B and Gene D are entered at the prompt, the new sequence only includes Gene C and the intergenic sequences on either side of it.

 &nbsp;
 &nbsp;